KittyGiraudel/a11y-dialog/docs/usage.markup.md

    - It does have to have the `type="button"` attribute.
    - It does have to have the `data-a11y-dialog-hide` attribute.
-   - It does have to have an `aria-label` attribute if you use an icon as content.
+   - It does have to have an `aria-label` attribute (or otherwise accessible name) if you use an icon as content.

 7. The dialog title.